Part 1 of a 2 Part Series

 It genuinely shook me, as leadership was a value I was aiming to embody every day of my life, yet I found myself unable to articulate exactly what it meant to me.
 I realized that while I recognized many of the values I wanted to embody in my life, I hadn’t actually defined them.

 I went home that night, and at the age of 28, decided for the first time to actually try to make myself present in a solitary exploration of my values.
 That young woman had made me realize that leadership was a value I wanted to embody every day in my life.
 This was something I had always intrinsically known, but had never actually taken the time to understand.
-I realized there’s a distinct difference between recognizing something and understanding it, and I determined I wanted to be more deliberate in thinking about what it was I wanted to stand for in my everyday behaviour.
+I realized there’s a distinct difference between recognizing something and understanding it, and I determined I wanted to be more deliberate in thinking about what it was I wanted to stand for in my everyday behavior.

 List Your Values

 And so I took a few hours to engage in an activity I recommend to everyone: I sat down and listed the values I wanted to embody every day in my life.
 The list took shape quickly: “leadership”; “respect”; “transparency”; “accountability”; “passion” to name just a few.
 At times, I stopped myself and asked, “wait…is that really a ‘value’?”
-But then I realized I was okay with seeing a “value” as being any concept or belief that I felt could positively influence my behaviour.
+But then I realized I was okay with seeing a “value” as being any concept or belief that I felt could positively influence my behavior.

 Where things slowed down is in the next step: I looked at each value in turn and asked myself, “If that young woman came up to me and asked me to explain, in ‘simple English’, what this word means, what would I say?”
 Over and over again I was forced to come to grips with the fact that these ideas, these “fundamental values” in my life, lacked clear definition for me.
 I knew they represented something important to me, and that they certainly sounded good, but it proved a much more difficult, though ultimately rewarding, process than I anticipated.